pcoet/pcoet.github.io/_posts/2019-12-03-ts-add-linting.md

 ## (Optional) Add airbnb

 You may also want to add `eslint-config-airbnb-typescript` to your project.
-It picks up a lot of stylistic issues that the configuration above will miss.
-To add the airbnb styles, [follow these steps](https://www.npmjs.com/package/eslint-config-airbnb-typescript#i-use-eslint-config-airbnb-base-no-react-support).
+To add the airbnb rules, [follow these steps](https://www.npmjs.com/package/eslint-config-airbnb-typescript#i-use-eslint-config-airbnb-base-no-react-support).

 ## Next steps